 Regular, independent audits are key to finding red flags in financial statements and detecting fraud.
 Auditors with experience can spot issues that internal teams might miss.
 This is crucial for ensuring the accuracy and integrity of your financial reports.

-By being alert and using the importance of audits, you can protect your business from accounting fraud.
+By being alert and using the importance of audits, you can protect your business from accounting problems.

 Red Flags of Accounting | Fraud Potential Impact |